JawaharRamis/reddit-streaming-kafka-spark-application/README.md

-# reddit-streaming-kafka-spark-application
-Certainly!
-Here's a template for a `README.md` file for your project:

 # Reddit Data Pipeline Project

 This project is designed to collect data from Reddit using the Reddit API, process it using Apache Kafka and Apache Spark, and store the results in a PostgreSQL database.
 It involves a data pipeline that consists of a Kafka producer, Spark streaming consumer, and PostgreSQL sink.